VolkanSah/Interaction-Debug-Logger/README.md

 ## Description

 **Interaction & Debug Logger** is a powerful WordPress plugin that allows real-time logging of user interactions and debug information.
-With an expandable console and an intuitive interface, this plugin is an essential tool for developers who want to monitor and analyze site activity directly from the WordPress dashboard.
+With an expandable console and an intuitive interface, this plugin is an essential tool for developers who want to monitor and analyze site activity directly from everywhere on your Wordpress site.

 ## Features